JanHerca/urantiapedia/output/wikijs/en/article/Joshua_J_Wilson/Machiventa_Melchizedek.md

 e. **Vicegerent Planetary Prince of Urantia, current era**

-> This Melchizedek has latterly been proclaimed vicegerent Planetary Prince of Urantia with headquarters on Jerusem and authority to act in behalf of Michael, who is actually the Planetary Prince of the world whereon he experienced his terminal bestowal in human form.
-[UB 45:4.16](/en/The_Urantia_Book/45#p4_16)
+> This Melchizedek has latterly been proclaimed vicegerent Planetary Prince of Urantia with headquarters on Jerusem and authority to act in behalf of Michael, who is actually the Planetary Prince of the world whereon he experienced his terminal bestowal in human form. <a id="a120_269"></a>[UB 45:4.16](/en/The_Urantia_Book/45#p4_16)

 ## Thoughts on Prayer